Our Mission

 General

-A: We aim to get the research community involved in this project.
+We aim to get the research community involved in this project.
 Therefore, we require that at least one member of each research team has an active affiliation with a research institution or has already obtained a doctorate degree.

-A: A research team consists of one or two researchers who want to contribute an algorithm to the project.
+A research team consists of one or two researchers who want to contribute an algorithm to the project.

-A: Your task is to develop a total of four algorithms (they can be identical) which aggregate predictions in four different domains and yield an aggregated prediction value as a result.
+Your task is to develop a total of four algorithms (they can be identical) which aggregate predictions in four different domains and yield an aggregated prediction value as a result.
 You will also need to review a few other teams’ submissions and answer some questionnaires.

-A: Yes, each team submits fully programmed algorithms in R or Python.
+Yes, each team submits fully programmed algorithms in R or Python.
 See the section on algorithm development.

 Coordinators